 - b.
-21st CCLC FY25 Form B CONSORTIUM CERTIFICATION & ASSURANCES - c.
-21ST CCLC FY25 Form C CONSORTIUM Memorandum of Understanding (MOU)
+21st CCLC FY26 Form B CONSORTIUM CERTIFICATION & ASSURANCES - c.
+21st CCLC FY26 Form C CONSORTIUM Memorandum of Understanding (MOU)

-Mandatory Assurance Form A with original or verified digital signatures must be uploaded to the Grants Management Enterprise (GME) accessed through ADEConnect at https://home.azed.gov/Portal/ by 11:59 p.m., March 4, 2024.
+Mandatory Form A with original or verified digital signatures must be uploaded to the Grants Management Enterprise (GME) accessed through ADEConnect at https://home.azed.gov/Portal/ by 11:59 p.m., March 3, 2025, for all consortium and Standard applications.
+For Other Eligible Entity applications, Form A must be submitted using the Adobe Webform Link.
 No hand delivered, emailed, fax or photocopy signatures will be accepted.

-Additional Mandatory Assurances Required Documents for Consortium Applicants are Forms B & C See the Required Downloadable Documents section of the application guidance for information on what type of signatures are acceptable/unacceptable.
+- Additional Mandatory Required Documents for Consortium and Other Eligible Entity Applications Forms B & C will be assigned upon recommendation for award with the State Board of Education. - See the Required Downloadable Documents section of the application guidance for information on what type of signatures are acceptable/unacceptable.